XamlBrewer/PullToRefreshListView/README.md

 Features:
 * Inherits from ListView.
-* Works already with an empty list.
+* Works even on an empty list.
 * Shows Refresh Button on non-touch devices.